euugenechou/gitlab-canvas-utils/README.md

 - `gitlab_server`: the GitLab server that you want to create the course group and student repos on.
 - `gitlab_token`: your GitLab token as a string.
 Your token should have API-level privilege.
-- `gitlab_role`: the default role of students for their individual or shared repositories.
 - `template_repo`: the template repository to import and use as a base for student repositories.
 Note that this template repository will need to be publically visible and *must* be supplied an HTTP URL, not SSH.